 The University and College Union (UCU) has a mandate to carry out action short of a strike (or ASOS) until the end of April 2020.
 This most commonly means that staff members taking part in this type of industrial action will not undertake what they see as non-core activities (such as covering absent colleagues or taking part in voluntary activities).
 Therefore they may decline to do things that are not seen as part of their normal working practices.

 Action short of a strike should not impact on your scheduled teaching.
 It also means that you can continue to speak with your tutors, arrange to see them or get the support that you need to complete your modules.

 Can I request a financial payment because of the strike?

-It is important to note that the University has remained open throughout the recent and continuing industrial action with many of the services that your tuition fees fund, such as the Library, social spaces, support services, the sports centres and the wide array of study spaces, open to all.
+It is important to note that the University will remain open throughout the industrial action with many of the services that your tuition fees fund, such as the Library, social spaces, support services, the sports centres and the wide array of study spaces, open to all.

 Once the industrial action is over, we will let you know more about our procedure to register a complaint.